udaan-iitt/editions/2024_Spring/reflections-and-revelations.md

 * The dates could have been announced well in advance!
 The convocation date should be released along with the academic calendar, keeping in mind that most students move to different parts of the world and have work/academic commitments after graduating.
 It will never be possible to make it convenient for everyone, but trying to make it convenient for most students to attend seems sensible.
 * Reconsideration of not announcing the names of absent students or giving their degrees to representatives in a separate ceremony.
 This approach felt exclusionary, diminishing the achievements of those unable to attend, mainly because of the delay and short notice on which the event was held.
 Acknowledging every graduate's effort and success, whether present or not, would have enhanced the celebratory essence of the event, honouring the collective accomplishments of all graduates more effectively.
 * Many students in both batches couldn't attend the convocation for various reasons.
 These students eagerly watched the live stream of the convocation in hopes of hearing their names during the degree awarding ceremony.
 But their names were not announced.
 The reason given was that there was a 3-hour time constraint for completing the convocation due to the chief guest's schedule.
 However, the chief guest didn't show up.
 There was no reason not to announce the names of those who weren't present there.
 They should have announced these names.
+* The students were called on the stage to collect the degree very quickly.
+The names of 2-3 students were announced at the same time when the first one was collecting his/her degree.
+I know there were a lot of students, but from the students' perspective, it was bad that they didn't get enough time to enjoy that moment.
+When it is seen on YouTube, it seems that the student is going on the wrong name call.
 * It would have been much better if the institute had organised the convocation on a weekend.
 * The decision to hold the convocation dinner on a different day missed an opportunity for a meaningful reunion with faculty and peers.
 * The convocation dinner - now in terms of taste and quality